 Of course, no fuel source is perfect.
-When it comes to powering our world, we will always have some sort of impact.
+When it comes to powering our world, we will always have some impact.
 Here are some of the disadvantages:

-A renewable energy infrastructure will need to be set up from scratch, which is expensive and time consuming.
+- Renewable energy infrastructure will need to be produced from scratch, which is expensive and time-consuming.

-There isn't currently enough electricity being generated by these sources to power the world, and the methods of generating it aren’t consistent enough.
-For example, wind turbines can only generate electricity when there is enough wind, but have trouble doing so if there is too much.
+- There isn't currently enough electricity to power the world, and developing it isn't consistent enough.
+For example, wind turbines can only generate electricity when there is enough wind but have trouble doing so if there is too little.

-It's more difficult to store renewably generated energy.
+- It's more challenging to store renewably generated energy.
 When using coal for electricity, the coal can sit in a pile until it's needed.
 But this isn't how it works with many renewable sources, as we can't rely on the energy source being there when we need it.
-So, we need significantly sized batteries to store excess energy.
+So, we need significant batteries to store excess energy.

-It takes up a lot of space.
-Wind and solar farms need a large amount of space to generate enough power, so the more renewable energy we need the more space we'll need to generate it.
+- Wind and solar farms need a large amount of space to generate enough power, so the more renewable energy we need, the more freedom we'll need to develop it.

 Can renewable energy be expensive?

-To install, yes.
-Renewable energy isn't expensive to generate, but getting the infrastructure in place can be an expensive process.
+Renewable energy isn't expensive to generate, but getting the infrastructure in place can be a costly process.
 So, while renewable energy will likely be cheaper for the consumer in the future, it's going to take time and financial resources to get everything up and running.

 Is renewable energy reliable?

-Yes and no. If we have a variety of different forms of renewable energy working together, then yes, because then we can use them all together to supply a reliable amount of energy; however, sources like wind and solar power tend to be a bit unreliable since we can't control the weather, so they may not be able to generate adequate amounts of electricity depending on the season.
+If a variety of different forms of renewable energy are working together, then yes, it is reliable.
+However, sources like wind and solar power tend to be a bit unreliable since we can't control the weather, so they may not be able to generate adequate amounts of electricity depending on the season.

 Are there geographic limitations when it comes to renewable energy?

-Yes, for some types.
-For instance, solar power farms must be placed where there is relatively intense sunshine for as much of the year as possible and, similarly, wind power farms must be located in areas that have relatively intense wind most of the year.
+Solar power farms must be placed with relatively intense sunshine for as much of the year as possible.
+Similarly, wind power farms must be located in an area with moderately severe wind most of the year.
 Hydropower obviously can't produce energy without a moving water supply.
-Coal can be transported, but the sun cannot.
+We can transport coal, but, of course, not the sun.

 Can we overcome the current problems of renewable energy?

-Yes, we can absolutely overcome them!
-And we’ll have to if we want future generations to continue to have electricity.
-Solar panels are becoming more sensitive and less expensive, wind power turbines are becoming more efficient, and so on.
-One of the best ways we can help overcome these problems sooner is to increase the demand for renewable energy so more money is invested in it.
+Yes, we can overcome them!
+Ultimately, we will have to if we want future generations to continue to have electricity.
+Solar panels are becoming more effective and less expensive, as wind power turbines are becoming more efficient, and so on.
+One of the best ways to help overcome these problems sooner is to increase the demand for renewable energy, so more money is invested.